Countable & Uncountable

 An uncountable noun means it can not be counted.
 It doesn’t use a article (‘a’ or ‘an’) and is never made plural so information NOT i

 nformations.
 Countable nouns usually use a singular verb ‘is’ – Information is on our website.
 Uncountable nouns can use quantifiers like some, any, (not) much, little, and phrasal quantifiers of ‘a piece of’, ‘a member of’, ‘an amount of’, ‘ a type of’, etc…

 Some nouns can be both depending on the context.
 For example, coffee is uncountable as a product or a crop, but it is countable when it is a drink in cafe.
 Hair is uncountable on the head and explaining the colour, but it is countable as an individual hair.

 Uncountable Nouns lesson

-This lesson includes asks students to discuss what are countable & uncountable nouns and place them under a suitable heading.
-It then includes a worksheet with a number of errors and finishes with a speaking consolidation activity.
+This lesson asks students to discuss what are countable & uncountable nouns and place them under a suitable heading.
+It then includes a worksheet with a number of sentences that include errors.
+It finishes with a speaking discussion activity using speaking cards.

 A great lesson to improve students’ knowledge on countable and uncountable nouns.
-It includes a matching activity with a variety of countable & uncountable nouns.
+It begins with a matching activity with a variety of countable & uncountable nouns.
 It then includes a worksheet where students identify the mistakes.
-This sheet reinforces quantifiers (some, any, a lot of, much, many, and phrases ‘a piece of..’ etc…) It finishes with a productive speaking activity.
-TEACHER MEMBERSHIP
+This sheet reinforces quantifiers (some, any, a lot of, much, many, and phrases ‘a piece of..’ etc…) It finishes with a productive speaking activity. worksheet example Time:30 mins Level ***** [B1/B2/C1] TEACHER MEMBERSHIP / INSTITUTIONAL MEMBERSHIP